How To Write A Call For Artists [The Only Guide You’ll Ever Need]

 If you are issuing a press release or submitting content for promotion on a third party site, then use third person tense.
 When published on other’s sites, then it will appear that that service, rather than your organization, is providing the opportunity.
 Although we would love to take credit for all your hard work, it’s best that it stay with you!

-Try to avoid having duplicate information in the listing.
-It is more important to include more information than you think is necessary than less.
+Avoid duplicate information in the listing.
+Redundancy doesn’t add any value.
+It is more important to include more unique information than you think is necessary than less.
 The more well-thought out the listing seems to the artist, the more likely it is that they will click through and apply.

 When publishing on third party sites, provide unique information about the opportunity.
 Rephrase the copy for your listing if the same phrasing is used elsewhere online.
 Unique copy increases the likelihood that your opportunity will appear in search results.
 Duplicate copy on multiple websites lowers how often it is shown.